p2panda/handbook/website/docs/tutorials/tauri.md

 # etc....
 ```

-Eventually you'll will end up with something which looks like this:
+Eventually you will end up with something which looks like this:

 ![tauri example screenshot with many peers](https://raw.githubusercontent.com/p2panda/.github/main/assets/tauri-example-screenshot.png)